Frederic William Maitland: Memoranda de Parliamento

 In 1889, Maitland was invited by Henry Maxwell Lyte, the Deputy Keeper of the Public Records, to examine and edit the petitions presented to Edward I's parliament.
 Maitland quickly determined that the task was too large to be completed by one man.
-However, by chance he discovered a hitherto unpublished parliament roll from 1305, which he edited and published in 1893 as part of the Rolls Series.
+However, by chance, he discovered a hitherto unpublished parliament roll from 1305, which he edited and published in 1893 as part of the Rolls Series.
 This formed the basis of what Elton described as his "most explosive contribution to English history".

 At the time, it was generally believed that early English parliaments were, from the beginning, an assembly of the estates of the realm who met to discuss affairs of state.
 This view had been laid down by Stubbs, who had based his view on the 1295 "Model Parliament".
-In his introduction to the 1305 roll, Maitland instead proposed that early English parliaments were judicial bodies which met mainly to receive petitions to address grievances.
+In his introduction to the 1305 roll, Maitland instead proposed that early English parliaments were judicial bodies that met mainly to receive petitions to address grievances.
 Though the revolutionary nature of Maitland's suggestion was realised only later, most historians have come to accept Maitland's view.